yogithaa17/demogame/README.md

 After termination, the program exits graphics mode and returns to the terminal.
 Data Logging and Output
 During gameplay, each time the snake eats food, the program records:
-*Snake’s position
+Snake’s position,
-*Score
+Score,
-*Time and date
+Time and date.
 After the game ends, an HTML file named game.html is generated.
 This file displays a table containing:
-*Score history
+Score history,
-*Coordinates
+Coordinates,
-*Time and date of each food event
+Time and date of each food event.
 The HTML file contains data only for the current game session and does not store previous game data.